JonmarCorpuz/SecondBrain/Google Cloud/Compute Engine/Component - Machine Configurations.md

 | megamem | 14 to 19 GB memory per vCPU |
 | hypermem | 19 to 24 memory per vCPU |
 | ultramem | 24 to 31 GB per vCPU |

+### Custom Machine Type

+A custom machine type is a custom configuration of instance resources

+* Created by the customer when the predefined machine types aren't sufficient for their workload
+* Billed per vCPU and the memory that's provisioned to each VM instance